Which IoT Radio Is Best?

 Power consumption is ultimately based on use case.

-If low power consumption and long battery life is important for your sensor system, here are a few tips.
+If low power consumption and long battery life are important for your sensor system, here are a few tips.

 Consider technologies that are designed for low power consumption.